Ink Economics

 UV Printer Ink Costs and Maintenance Guide

 The first UV print is exciting.
 The tenth invoice for white ink is where the business model gets real.
-Use this guide before pricing tumblers, coasters, signs, textured art, or UV DTF transfers.
+Price tumblers, coasters, signs, textured art, and UV DTF transfers only after the white ink, gloss, cleaning, waste, and maintenance math is visible.

 Cost DriverWhite + glossThe layers that distort simple CMYK math